micahpaul/micahpaul.github.io/xmas2024/readme.md

 * Micah and Magen celebrated her birthday with a getaway to Tulsa.

 ### April
 * Micah and Magen got to see Drew Holcomb at Knuckleheads in Kansas City.
-Fortunately, they were able to avoid tornadoes on the way there, and there was only a short weather delay for the outdoor concert.
+Fortunately, we were able to avoid tornadoes on the way there, and there was only a short weather delay for the outdoor concert.

 ### May
 * Myrick went to Leadership Training Camp at Kansas Bible Camp.
 He really enjoyed staffing there this summer.

-### June
-* Micah spent a week at a juvenile correctional facility in Ohio.
-Once more, the people were great!

 ### July
 * Our foster son got to go back to live with his mom.
 This was an occasion for great excitement, but we also miss him terribly.